Shivam0400/calculator_/README.md

 This is a simple calculator created by me .. using html, css and javascript...

-now this repo is forked by anikesh roy
+This repo is forked by anikesh roy it means that anikesh roy is also contributed in this repo